HaitaoMao/HaitaoMao.github.io/pages/Me.md

 ---
 来小毛给他整个🔥，草！走！忽略 ጿ ኈ ቼ ዽ ጿ

 I am a first-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 And I received my bachelor degree from the Elite Program, Software Academy at [the University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
 I have won **the best short paper award in CIKM2021** as the first author.

-My research is  (1) using toy examples, (2) building  suitable assumption (3) conducting real-world experimental insights (4) deriving theoritical understanding aligning with real-world scenario.

-With those analyses, I can (1) understand graph-related task, datasets, model architecture design, and the learning procedure (2) find new real-world challnge and define research scenario revolving on real-world challenge.
-(3) Find new solution based on those insights.

-Details on my naive understanding on research can be found at [here](https://haitaomao.github.io/categories/naive/).
-Feel free to discuss with me for collaboration.
+I am the (primary) organizer of WSDM CUP 2023, KDD CUP 2023, KDD workshop 2023, and LOG local meetup 2023 (MidNorth).

+My reserch interests lies in:

 - The principle on DNN learning procedure: a novel neuron perspective:
   -  Neuron Compaign Initialization strategy (**Won the CIKM2021 Best Short Paper**)